-Test Driven Development (TDD) Test-driven development (TDD) is a software development process in which the developer writes a test before composing code.
-They then follow this process: 1.
-Write the test 2.
-Run the test and any others that are relevant and see them fail 3.
-Write the code 4.
-Run test(s) 5.
-Refactor code if needed 6.
-Repeat Unit level tests and/or application tests are created ahead of the code that is to be tested.
-Continuous Delivery Ecosystem Foundation, DevOps Foundation, Continuous Testing Foundation Test Duration The time it takes to run a test.
+Test Driven Development (TDD) Test Duration The time it takes to run a test.
 E.g. # hours per test Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Environment The test environment refers to the operating system (e.g. Linus, windows version etc.), configuration of software (e.g. parameter options), dynamic conditions (e.g. CPU and memory utilization) and physical environment (e.g. power, cooling) in which the tests are performed.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Fast A CT tenet referring to accelerated testing.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Framework A set of processes, procedures, abstract concept and environment in which automated tests are designed and implemented.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation A tool which enables the automation of tests.
+Continuous Delive Ecosystem Foundation Continuous Testing Foundation Test Harness A tool which enables the automation of tests.
 It refers to the system test drivers and other supporting tools that requires to execute tests.
 It provides stubs and drivers which are small programs that interact with the software under test.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Hierarchy This is a class of terms describes the organization of tests into groups.
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Methodology This class of terms identifies the general methodology used by a test.
-Examples are White Box, Black Box Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation
+Continuous Deficiency Continuous Tests and drivers which are small programs that interact with the software under test.
+Test Hierarchy This is a class of terms describes the organization of tests into groups.
+Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Methodology methodology used by a test Eyamples are Ecosystem Found Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation

 Test result repository Database of test results.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Results Trend- based A matrix of correlation factors correlates test cases and code modules according to test result (verdict).
-Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Roles This class of terms identifies general roles and responsibilities for people relevant to testing.
+Continuous De Ecosystem Fou Continuous Te Foundation Test Roles This class of terms identifies general roles and responsibilities for people relevant to testing.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Script Automated test case.
 A single test script may be implemented one or more test cases depending on the data.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Selection Method This class of terms refers to the method used to select tests to be executed on a version of an EUT.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Session Set of one or more test suites that are run together on a single build at a specific time.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Suite Set of test cases that are run together on a single build at a specific time.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Trend History of verdicts.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Type Class that indicates what the purpose of the test is.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Test Version The version of files used to test a specific build.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation Tester Individual who has responsibility to test a system or service.
 Continuous Delivery Ecosystem Foundation, Continuous Testing Foundation